-The Forum hosts regular events bringing together researchers, policymakers and the third sector.
+The Imperial Policy Forum hosts regular events bringing together academia, industry and policymakers.

 Discover our past events and workshops